Rita Verreos: Television appearances

-Verreos has also hosted "En Nuestro Hogar" on Telemundo and Azteca America in San Antonio (June, 2007), acted as a fill-in for the Kens 5 morning news Traffic Anchor (2008), served as a guest host on HSN (2009-2010) and as a "beauty tips expert" on Fox Utilisima's "Hola Martin" (2011), and acted as a fill-in anchor for KVDA Telemundo.
+Verreos has also hosted En Nuestro Hogar on Telemundo and Azteca America in San Antonio (June 2007), was the Fill-In Morning News Traffic Anchor for the Kens 5 CBS (2008), served as a guest host on HSN (2009–2010) and as a "beauty tips expert" on Fox Utilisima's' Hola Martin (2011), and acted as a fill-in anchor for KVDA Telemundo.
 She appeared as the TV spokesperson in the World Car TV commercials (Univision, Telemundo, 2008–2014) and infomercials on WOAI (San Antonio).
 She has appeared in national television commercials for Safelink cellular phones and Bedoyecta Vitamins.
-She created, produced and hosted the web show Latin Connection (2008-2014), and from 2017 to 2018, she appeared in roles in the Telemundo series Sangre de mí tierra (2017), Al otro lado del muro (2018), and Mi familia perfecta (2018).
-In 2019 she became one of the few News Anchors presenting and producing newscasts for both Spanish language (Telemundo KXTQ and KASA) and English language (FOX34) networks.
-Currently she is the first and only TV Show Host on Jewelry Television presenting shows in English and Spanish.
+She created, produced and hosted the web show Latin Connection (2008–2014), and from 2017 to 2018, she appeared in roles in the Telemundo series Sangre de mi tierra (2017), Al otro lado del muro (2018), and Mi familia perfecta (2018).
+In 2019, she became one of the few News Anchors presenting and producing newscasts for both Spanish language (Telemundo KXTQ and KASA) and English language (FOX34) networks.
+Currently, she is the first and only TV Show Host on Jewelry Television presenting shows in English and Spanish.

 Other

 Verreos is a former professional ballerina, and has modeled in Venezuela, Mexico, and Los Angeles, for designers such as Oscar de la Renta and Victor Alfaro.
 She also appeared in the 1990 film Marked for Death.
 Rita was the "In Arena" Host at the AT & T Center for the Spurs Organization female basketball team the Silver Stars during the 2010 season.
 In 2008, she was awarded the "Outstanding Achievement in Entertainment" Award by La Prensa Newspaper.
 In 2010, Rita won the "Dancing with the Lonestars" Ballroom dancing competition to raise funds for a local charity in San Antonio, TX.
 In 2011, Rita received the President's Call to Service Award for Lifetime Achievement in Volunteerism for her decade of philanthropic work.